 Dr. Georgia Lorenz's Biography

 Dr. Georgia Lorenz began her tenure as the third president of Seminole State College of Florida on Aug.
 1, 2018.
-She brings more than 20 years of experience in higher education to the College and is eager to build on Seminole State’s incredible legacy.
+She brings more than 20 years of experience in higher education to the College and is eagerly to building on Seminole State’s incredible legacy.

 Dr. Lorenz earned a Ph.D. in Educational Policy, Planning and Administration at USC, where she received the Delta Epsilon Dissertation Award of Merit.
 She holds a Master of Science in Education and Social Policy from Northwestern University and a Bachelor of Arts in English from Stanford University.

-She has participated in community service to benefit foster youth and was a synchronized swimmer for 15 years.
-She and her husband, Mike, are enjoying engaging with the Central Florida community and experiencing all Florida has to offer.
+She has participated in community service to benefit foster youth and help them transition to successful, self-sustaining adulthood, a cause she cares about deeply.
+She also serves on the board of IMPOWER, which includes The Village program.
+The program offers safe, affordable housing combined with comprehensive wraparound supports for homeless and former foster youth ages 18-24.
+In addition to serving their community, Dr. Lorenz and her husband, Mike, enjoy engaging with the Central Florida community and experiencing all Florida has to offer.